mwinckler/git_intro/intro/01_slide.md

 * It gives you freedom to experiment
 * It can make audits easier to handle

+<!SLIDE bullets incremental>

+# What sorts of things should be controlled?

+* **_Everything_ that doesn't get created as part of your build process**
+* **...and _nothing_ that does**

-<!SLIDE >
+<!SLIDE bullets incremental>

-# The traditional model
+# The traditional model of version control

-(insert picture of server-based VCS here)
+* Centralized version control systems rely on one central server keeping the "canonical" version.
+* There are several downsides to this.

-<!SLIDE >
+<!SLIDE bullets incremental>

 # What does "DVCS" mean?

-A **Distributed Version Control System** is a VCS that doesn't rely on a central server.
+* A **Distributed Version Control System** is a VCS that doesn't rely on a central server.

-Examples: Git, Mercurial, Bazaar
+* Instead, each copy of the repository is a _full_ repository--including history.
+* Distributed repositories can swap changes with each other.

 <!SLIDE >

 # No server?<br />What madness is this?!

-No server.
-A DVCS stores the entire repository locally in its own special hidden folder in the root directory of your project.
+.notes No server.
+If this is madness, I don't want to be sane.

-<!SLIDE >
+<!SLIDE bullets incremental>

 # What about collaboration?

-Okay, fine: *sometimes* there's a server.
-DVCSes like Git can connect to remote servers to share changes - but they do so as peers, not the traditional client-server relationship you're familiar with.

-Git can also share changes with no special server involved.
+* Well, what about it?
+* DVCS repositories communicate as peers.
+* [You don't even need a special server for collaboration.](http://www.jedi.be/blog/2009/05/06/8-ways-to-share-your-git-repository/#fileshare) (But it's good to have one.)

-<!SLIDE >
+<!SLIDE bullets incremental left>

 # Why should I use a **_D_**VCS?

-1. **Speed:** The Tortoise[SVN] versus the Hare
+* **Speed:** The Tortoise[SVN] versus the...Git
-2. **Redundancy:** Each clone is a full repository
+* **Redundancy:** Each clone is a full repository
-3. **Mobility:** Work on an airplane?
+* **Mobility:** Work on an airplane?
 No problem.
-4. **Scaling:** Large numbers of files (not large files)
+* **Scaling:** Large numbers of files